harshp2008/Notes/content/-- Contribution --/Guides/Markdown, Obsidian and Tools/Latex Guide.md

 ## Accessing the Latex drawer

 A whole collection of extras are locked behind a single character, `\`.
-Typing the symbol allows you to allow you to treat the next word that is directly after it, for example \$\sin$ as a:
+Typing the symbol allows you to allow you to treat the next word that is directly after it as a:

 - Function
 - Secret operator
 - Secret variable